maxhebditch/batchgit/README.md

 When initially run, or using the `-f` flag alone, it will only search from your home folder.
 To find repos in other locations you need to use a location after the `-g` or use the add recursively function.

 ##TODO
+24. Think about nomenclature
+25. Add support for specific repos by path for pushing pulling statusing etc
+13. `rm` all untracked files
+14. Alphabetical printing of repo
+23. Bring back arguements after the flags, hard with getopts
 2. ~~Tidy up output.~~ [ga7go8]
 3. ~~Add generic commit message.~~
 5. ~~Strip out # you sometimes see in git~~